Trond Giske: Sexual assault and harassment and resignation

-In 2020 Giske faced intense criticism and renewed allegations of sexual harassment and sexual assault when he sought election as chairman of the local Trøndelag party branch; as a result he withdrew his candidacy and announced his complete and permanent withdrawal from politics.
+In 2020, Giske faced intense criticism and renewed allegations of sexual harassment and sexual assault when he sought election as chairman of the local Trøndelag party branch; as a result he withdrew his candidacy and announced his complete and permanent withdrawal from politics.

+Potential lawsuit against the Labour Party

+In 2023, Dagens Næringsliv reported that Giske had threatened the Labour Party with a lawsuit, resulting in a settlement where the party paid his legal expenses and an agreement that included a stipulation about the possibility of a comeback.

 Personal life

-Giske was in a relationship with Anne Grethe Moe until they separated amicably in 2006.
+Giske was in a relationship with Anne Grethe Moe from ca. 1996 until they separated amicably in 2006.
 They have one daughter, Una, together.
-Since 2014, he has been in a relationship with singer and television host Haddy N'jie and the couple had a daughter in 2016.
-His nephew, Johannes Dalen Giske, was in Utøya during the 2011 Norway attacks.
+From 2014, he has been in a relationship with singer and television host Haddy N'jie and the couple had a daughter in 2016.
+They married in 2019.
+His nephew, Johannes Dalen Giske, was on Utøya during the 2011 Norway attacks.